Consentua/blog/_posts/2019-04-15-data-privacy-compliance.md

 Can you be sure your whole organisation is compliant with GDPR’s rules on Consent?
 Why take the risk.
 To avoid a devastating fine, not to mention reputation damage, sign up for a free trial with Consentua and start your journey to compliance.

-Visit our website and contact us at <a href="https://consentua.com">https://consentua.com</a>
+If you would like to start a free trial call 02392 160640 or contact us at <a href="https://consentua.com">https://consentua.com</a>